Indiana Golf Cart Laws (2026)

 What are Indiana’s requirements to drive a golf cart on the road?

 First, you need to be in a jurisdiction that has authorized golf carts.
-Second, you must be a licensed driver – state law mandates that local ordinances require a valid driver’s license or that the driver be at least 16 years and 180 days old with a state-issued ID.
-You also have to obey any conditions set by the ordinance (like only on certain streets, daylight driving, etc.).
-Generally, you do not need a license plate from the BMV, since golf carts aren’t registered, but you might need a local permit decal.
+Second, the local ordinance must require either a valid driver’s license or an operator who is at least 16 years and 180 days old with a state-issued ID.
+You also have to obey the local conditions, such as approved streets, hours, equipment, permit decal, and any local speed restrictions.
+Generally, you do not need a license plate from the BMV, since golf carts are handled locally rather than registered like cars.

 Do I need to register or insure my golf cart in Indiana?